vert-x3/vertx-examples/kotlin-examples/web/README.md

 Basic JSON API written in [Kotlin](https://kotlinlang.org/) to demonstrate how it can be used with Vert.x.

-This project is built on Gradle and is ready to be deployed on Heroku, hence it combines parts of the following
+This project is built on Gradle (uses version 4.2.1) and is ready to be deployed on Heroku, hence it combines parts of the following
 examples:

 - Gradle: